 As mentioned in the beginning about recovering from a marathon race, it is not only about your body’s recovery.
 Keep the effort easy and stop if you experience any discomfort or tendency of injury.
 If you are rushing too much in the recovery period, you disturb your body’s biochemical activity too.

 You risk experiencing prolonged fatigue, loss of appetite, feeling lethargic and heavy on your runs for several days in a row, mood swings and any running-related injury.
 Encountering any of these symptoms means you may need to scale back on your post-race period.
 Have patience, and give yourself the time you need.

 |Rest or Elliptical T / Swim /Cycle||35 min.
 Easy plus 5 x 100m strides||45 min.
 Easy run||Elliptical Trainer / Swim / Cycle||45 min.
 Easy run||35 min.
 Easy plus 6-8x100m stride||65 min. steady|

 Week 5: Resume LT-training

 During the fifth week post-marathon, it is time to re-start and challenge your LT threshold for improvement again.
 These steady runs do not break down the body as much as intervals because they are not fast enough to cause significant muscle injury, nor are they long enough to totally deplete your glycogen depots.

-Include a day with easy run/strides in your training in this last week.
-Following schedule 5 with awareness of fine-tuning yourself based on how you feel, should leave you injury free and ready to resume serious training again.
+Include a day with easy run/strides in your training this last week.
+Following schedule 5 with awareness of fine-tuning yourself based on how you feel, should leave you injury-free and ready to resume serious training again.